 Property Description Default process.FileSizeKB Specifies the maximum size of the file before it is rotated.
-500 process.FileTimeSpan The interval (in hours) at which the server instance saves old log messages to another file.
+500 process.FileTimeSpan Indicates the interval (in hours) at which the server instance saves old log messages to another file.
 Requires that you specify a process.RotationType of TIME.
-24 process.FileTimeSpan Allows log rotation to be tested at a different frequency.
-360000 Factor Note: This property rarely needs changed or configured. process.NumberOfFile sLimited Indicates whether to limit the number of log files that this server instance creates to store old messages.
+24 process.FileTimeSpanFactor Allows log rotation to be tested at a different frequency.
+360000 Note: This property rarely needs to be changed or configured. process.NumberOfFilesLimited Indicates whether to limit the number of log files that this server instance creates to store old messages.
 Requires that you specify a process.RotationType of SIZE or TIME.
 After the server instance reaches this limit, it deletes the oldest log file and creates a new log file with the latest suffix.
-If you do not enable this option, the server instance creates new files indefinitely and you must clean up these files as you require. true
+If you do not enable this option, the server instance creates new files indefinitely and you must clean up these files as you require. true process.RotatedFileCount Specifies the maximum number of rotated files to keep when process.NumberOfFilesLimited=tru e.
+7 process.RotationTimeStart Determines the start time (hour and minute) for a time-based rotation sequence.
+At the time that this value specifies, the server instance renames the current log file.
+Thereafter, the server instance renames the log file at an interval that you specify in process.FileTimeSpan.
+Note that Oracle WebLogic Server sets a threshold size limit of 500 MB before it forces a hard rotation to prevent excessive log file growth.
+Use the following format: H:mm, where H is the hour in a day (0-23) and mm is the minute in an hour.
+00:00